thsaravana/thsaravana.github.io/_posts/2021-01-02-android-material-theme-implementation.md

 effectively readonly.Thus, developers won't be adding any new text styles and will only use the predefined ones.

 <h2>Applying Material Themes</h2>
+Our app is a legacy app and this the first time we are introducing Material components and Material theming.
+So the first step is to replace our AppCompat theme with the Material ones.

 *TBD*